Kristjan Teder

 Kristjan Teder (30 June 1901 – 2 April 1960) was an Estonian painter.

 Teder was born in Priipalu (now Valga Parish), in the Kreis Dorpat of the Governorate of Livonia.
 As a teenager, he was a soldier in the Estonian War of Independence.
-1919-1925 he studied at Pallas Art School under the guidance of Konrad Mägi and Ado Vabbe.
+From 1919-1925 he studied at Pallas Art School under the guidance of Konrad Mägi and Ado Vabbe.
 From 1926 until 1928, he studied in Paris.

-Since 1945 he was a member of Estonian Artists' Union.
-Many of his paintings depict some kind of flowers, but he also painted landscapes, did portraits.
+Since 1945, he was a member of the onian Artists' Union.
+Many of his paintings depict some kind of flowers, but he also painted landscapes, dnd portraits.

 Teder died in Tartu in 1960, aged fifty-nine.